 When kids get hot and sticky, too often they also become cranky and miserable.

-An adventure can really change-up their outlook and so can yours because there is something wonderful in making your children happy!!
+An adventure can change up their outlook as well as yours because there is something wonderful in making your children happy!!

 Tip #1: Adventurous Frozen Delights

 Food is comforting and makes children feel loved and cared for.

 It is a good start to an adventure to have a homemade frozen treat!

 Then sit together (not close enough to stick) and read an adventure story together.